discrete-notes/discrete-notes.github.io/_posts/2018-12-18-december-2018-notes.md

-If you think "How can this be open?!", I'll just add that it is listed in the [open problem garden](http://www.openproblemgarden.org/op/cycle_double_cover_conjecture) has of "outstanding importance".
+If you think "How can this be open?!", I'll just add that it is listed in the [open problem garden](http://www.openproblemgarden.org/op/cycle_double_cover_conjecture) as of "outstanding importance".
 See there, or on the wikipedia page linked above for the details.

 ([A paper about cycle covers](https://arxiv.org/abs/1812.04492) recently